beeauvin/Sable/SablePulse/readme.md

 ### Pulse

-The `Pulse` struct is the central unit of communication in SablePulse, encapsulating typed data along with system metadata:
+The `Pulse` struct is the central message primitive in SablePulse, encapsulating typed data along with system metadata:

 ```swift